jafbath/survivorProject/readme.md

 **Deployment Requirements:**

-- Your back-end/API must be deployed to Heroku and your front-end must be deployed to GitHub pages or [Netlify](../../../netlify-deploy-react).
-Applications that are not deployed will be considered incomplete.
+- Your back-end/API must be deployed to [Render](https://render.com/) and your front-end must be deployed to [Netlify](https://www.netlify.com/).

-> We recommend deploying your back-end and front-end separately, as we've taught in class.
-This
-> will make it far easier to debug your deployed applications and manage your
-> deployments.

 ### Bonus Requirements